 reported on Friday, December 17, 2010

 Buying a 2010 Honda CR-V, and saving $2500 off of MSRP.

 Buying a 2010 Honda CR-V, and saving $4000 off of MSRP.

 Visited all Honda dealers in the vicinity looking for a 2010 Honda CRV.
 Jonker Honda seemed to be helpful at first providing a price based on my Car Cost Canada information.Without Car Cost Canada and the confirmation of one other source (a local auto broker), I would not have received maximum value for my dollar.
 Thanks so much, Penny

 Buying a 2010 Honda CR-V, and saving $1000 off of MSRP.

-The Wholesale Price Report helped when negotiating prices - sometimes I mentioned it as a tool, sometimes I did not depending on the situation.
-We purchased the car yesterday (Honda CRV AWD) and today, we have heard that prices on the CRV are being dropped by $2500.
+The Wholesale Price Report helped when negotiating prices - sometimes I mentioned it as a tool, sometimes I did not, depending on the situation.
+We purchased the car yesterday (Honda CRV AWD) but today we have heard that prices on the CRV are being dropped by $2500.
 This is not apparent on the Honda website yet so perhaps it will be posted for February.
 Obviously, this does not make me very happy since it is only about 24 hours since we purchased our vehicle.
 So, I give the "8" rating based on service thus far, however, if the dealer knew this yesterday, I might have to reconsider the high rating.